dmcquay/how-do-i-test-this/README.md

 I have provded an example e-commerce order management API.
 It only has a few CRUD endpoints so far.
 Today we are going to be adding a new endpoint with a focus on how to test it.
 All tests have been removed from the start folder so that you can work through how to setup all the testing from scratch.

-## Step 1: Get the project running

-CD into the start directory
-Follow the README

-## Step 2: Add test for new endpoint
+## Step 1: Add test for new endpoint

 ### Background